Find out how we tackle graffiti on the railway and what you can do to report it

 We spend more than £3.5m every year removing graffiti – money that could be better spent improving the railway.

 Whilst we accept that graffiti can be unpleasant, the cost of removal can often be high.
 As a public body we have to adhere to the Government’s Managing Public Money principles and prioritise our expenditure on safety critical matters and those affecting the operation of the railway.
-For those cases that involve offensive graffiti, we will do all we can to remove this within 24 hours.
+For those cases that involve offensive graffiti, we will do all we can to remove this as quickly as possible.

 For areas outside railway land, contact your local council.